Johannis de Rijke: Later life and legacy

-Johannis de Rijke's distinguished career was acknowledged through numerous honours.
-In recognition of his contributions, he was awarded the Order of the Sacred Treasures, 2nd class, and returned to the Netherlands in 1903.
-His accolades in the Netherlands included his appointment as an Officer of the Order of Orange-Nassau, and on 13 January 1911, he was knighted in the Order of the Dutch Lion.
-Additionally, in Belgium, he received the honour of knighthood in the Order of Leopold.
+De Rijke was awarded the Order of the Sacred Treasures, 2nd class, by the Japanese Government.
+He was appointed as an Officer of the Order of Orange-Nassau, and on 13 January 1911, he was knighted in the Order of the Dutch Lion.
+He was knighted by the Government of Belgium in the Order of Leopold.

-De Rijke died in Amsterdam at the age of 70.
-His final resting place is in the Zorgvlied cemetery in Amsterdam.
-Remarkably, his grave continues to be a site of international remembrance, with an annual visit by a Japanese delegation.
-This delegation pays homage through the laying of a wreath and the performance of a Buddhist ceremony, a testament to the enduring impact of his work in Japan.
-The Dutch organisation, Stichting Blauwe Lijn (English: Blue Line Foundation) will organise a theme year and a series of events around de Rijke's life and work in 2024.
+De Rijke died in Amsterdam in 1913 at the age of 70, and is buried in the Zorgvlied cemetery.
+An annual visit by a Japanese delegation takes place at his graveside, involving the laying of a wreath and the performance of a Buddhist ceremony.
+The Dutch organisation, Stichting Blauwe Lijn (English: Blue Line Foundation) organised a theme year and a series of events around de Rijke's life and work in 2024.

 He is commemorated in the naming of a split hopper barge operated by the Dutch dredging company Van Oord.
 Today, Dutch words such as peil (English: water level), and krib (pronounced “kereppu” in Japanese), meaning groyne, are common technical terms in Japanese.